HayleySummer/Qiskit_Hackathon_Europe/QNN/README.md

 #### Prerequisits:

 Run `model-simple-gpu.py` on a Linux Machine (preferebaly, the `.c` file causes some issues on Mac).
-All the files asociated with it need be in same directory.
+All the files asociated with it need to be in same directory.

 Dependencies you need to install beforehand: